 Certain employees, officers, directors, advisors and enterprises participate in the Company's various long-term incentive plans that provide for granting stock options, warrants, restricted stock awards, restricted stock units, deferred stock units and performance stock units.
 Stock options, warrants and restricted stock units generally vest in equal increments over a three-year period and expire on the tenth anniversary following the date of grant.
-Restricted stock awards and deferred stock units generally vest over a one-year period, and performance stock units generally vest over a one-year period.
+Restricted stock awards and deferred stock units generally vest over a one-year period, and performance stock units generally vest in full at the end of a three-year performance period.